 Supply of 323 turnstiles to equip 12 stations of the Paris East line railways system (SNCF-France).

-Opening of two new subsidiary companies in Montreal, Canada and Barcelona, Spain.
+Opening of new subsidiary in Barcelona, Spain.

 Automatic Systems supplies over 300 automatic gates (PNG type), for the 3rd metro line in Milan.